 As noted for the reasons set forth in CMM's comments, the Board also incorrectly dismissed the JSM 370 as a valid means of communicating established, longstanding policy.
-The Board also incorrectly interpreted the subsequent JSM-06345 as being inconsistent with CMS longstanding policy as it restates such a policy and only issues a temporary instruction regarding tentative settlement.
+The Board also incorrectly interpreted the subsequent JSM-06345 as being inconsistent with CMS longstanding policy where in fact it but restates such a policy and only issues a temporary instruction regarding tentative settlement.
 A subsequent JSM/TDL-10172, dated March 12, 2010, instructs intermediaries on settling the final notices of program reimbursement and instructs the intermediary to disallow the dual eligible bad debts not billed to the State of Florida.

-In light of the foregoing, the Provider had not demonstrated that the bad debts claimed by the Provider were actually uncollectible and worthless when written off on the FYE 2004 cost report.
-The Provider did not bill the State and receive a remittance advice contemporaneous with 2004, as needed to meet the reasonable collection effort requirements of the regulation and manual provisions for the claims at issue in this case for the cost reporting period at issue.
-While 42 CFR 413.89 explains the criteria needed to be met to claim a bad debt, the regulation at 42 CFR 413.89(f) addresses the timing of when a bad debt can be claimed consistent with the general Medicare documentation requirements.24 The amounts uncollectible from specific beneficiaries are to be charged off as bad debts in the accounting period in which the accounts are deemed to be worthless.
+In light of the foregoing, the Provider has not demonstrated that the bad debts claimed by the Provider were actually uncollectible and worthless when written off on the FYE 2005 cost report.
+The Provider did not bill the State and receive a remittance advice contemporaneous with 2005, as needed to meet the reasonable collection effort requirements of the regulation and manual provisions for the claims at issue in this case for the cost reporting period at issue.
+While 42 C.F.R.
+413.89 explains the criteria needed to be met to claim a bad debt, the regulation at 42 CFR 413.89(f) addresses the timing of when a bad debt can be claimed consistent with the general Medicare documentation requirements.
+The amounts uncollectible from specific beneficiaries are to be charged off as bad debts in the accounting period in which the accounts are deemed to be worthless.
+This provision is not a replacement